Managing a Small Business

 "Once your sales are rolling in, you know your margins and you see the gross profit is there, you can decide to scale," says Bill Gerber, co-founder of the virtual accounting firm AccountingDepartment.com.
 Gerber calls $5 million in annual revenue a "magic number" at which venture capitalists will begin to consider your business a sound investment.

 "Investors want to see you have the policies, procedures and people in place to scale," he says.
 "You have to prove it.
 Let your numbers tell you when it's time to grow."

 Keeping it Lean

-Stuart Rench, CEO and co-founder of ihiji, a manufacturer of network management tools, took cues from the marketplace to recognize growth opportunities.
+Stuart Rench is the co-founder and chief strategy officer at Revealix, a computer vision and machine learning health care company.
+At his former company ihiji, manufacturer of network management tools, Rench took cues from the marketplace to recognize growth opportunities.
 "The company had been cash-flow positive, but the market was ready for a more robust offering that necessitated expansion," Rench says.
 "We had the opportunity to develop new tools in direct response to requests from our existing customers and prospects."

 The company took advantage of the Austin Technology Incubator, participating in its Landing Pad program to accelerate growth.
 The program provides resources, insight and direction, as well as affordable office space.

 "By running a lean organization, we have been able to respond to the needs of the marketplace quickly and definitively," Rench says.